amin-fx/FinancialModel/README.md

 13. Formally test if the long-short portfolio yilds positive returns on average.

 For more information about current ratios, refer to [Investopedia](https://www.investopedia.com/terms/c/currentratio.asp).
 I have compiled the balance sheet data from [this Kaggle page](https://www.kaggle.com/datasets/finnhub/reported-financials).

+# Loan Default Prediction Analysis

+**1. Introduction:**

+The aim of this project is to develop a loan default prediction model by analyzing historical data and identifying key factors that contribute to loan defaults.
+The model will enable lenders to assess the risk associated with potential borrowers and make more informed lending decisions.

+**2. Objective:**

+The primary objective of this project is to accurately predict loan defaults by analyzing various factors that influence borrower behavior.
+By understanding the types of defaults and reasons behind loan defaults, this project will provide valuable insights into risk management and help lenders minimize potential losses.

+**3. Scope:**

+The project will utilize historical loan data, including borrower information, loan characteristics, and repayment behavior, to build a predictive model.
+The analysis will focus on identifying patterns, trends, and risk factors associated with loan defaults.
+The project will also explore the impact of different loan types and borrower profiles on default rates.

+**4. Methodology:**

+The project will follow the following steps:

+a.
+Data Collection

+b.
+Data Preprocessing

+c.
+Feature Engineering

+d.
+Exploratory Data Analysis

+e.
+Model Development

+f.
+Model Evaluation and Optimization

+g.
+Results and Recommendations

+**5. Deliverables:**

+The project will deliver the following:

+- A comprehensive analysis of loan default trends, types, and reasons.

+- A loan default prediction model with documented methodology and performance evaluation.

+- Visualizations, reports, codes, and presentations summarizing the findings and recommendations for lenders.